 If your service or product is a limited supply, give it exclusively to status holders/seekers.
 You’ll need to convince your customers that your offering is unique and rare and convince them to subscribe to a long term commitment.
 Remember that with this your tangibles will need to make them feel like a VIP.

 This is a trend that you may have noticed many social media celebrities boast about, especially in sponsored content.
 Create a carefully curated package every month for your target market and ship it to them, without letting them know what’s inside.
 People subscribe because they love getting a box filled with unique, useful, delicious, etc. surprises.
 The possibilities here are endless, because anything goes.

 This is a service that is beneficial to the market that is willing to pay more to avoid long lines or long waiting times for certain products and services.
 Due to their increased subscription they get access to your facility, attention from you team or even a faster service than the average subscriber.
 Courier companies have same day offers and WAPPoint has a Premium Support option for faster swap outs.

 9. Simplifier Model.

 Who doesn’t want a more simplified life?
-This model will work well for a personal service model like personalised grocery shopper, dog groomer, tutors etc. The key is however that you need to do as much as possible for them like reminding them about the appointment, doing stock check for grocery shopping/having a 5 minute check list available and even to arranging payment for your services.
+This model will work well for a personal service model like personalised grocery shopper, dog groomer, tutor etc. The key is however that you need to do as much as possible for them like reminding them about the appointment, doing stock check for grocery shopping/having a 5-minute check list available and even to arranging payment for your services.

 Now that you know of the different ways to generate a recurring income, you’ll need to research the logistics behind it.
 Carefully plan the service from beginning to end and remember to include how to sell it and how to support it.
 WAPPoint can help you manage the recurring payment part of your subscriptions; give us a call to find out how!